channeng/vertical-rocket-rl/README.md

 ## How to replay with best model

-Using a saved pre-trained model, run the command:
+To replay a single iteration of the trained agent in a given environment:
+1. Stage 1: `python replay.py --name=stage-1`
+2. Stage 2: `python replay.py --name=stage-2`
+3. Stage 3: `python replay.py --name=stage-3`
-`python replay.py --name=curriculum-learning`
+4. Stage 4: `python replay.py --name=stage-4`

 To extend the length of the episode, modify `max_episode_steps` in `gym/envs/__init__.py`.